Facebook Pixel Skip to main content

 • A strong three-dimensional character.

-• Gesture and movement that comes from the heart of what that character is going through in the monologue.
+• Gesture and movement that comes from the heart of what that character is going through in the monologue and not from actor nervousness.

 Confidence

-You’ll be amazed at what a little breath control can do.
-If you have control of your breath, that means you’re calm.
-It means you will be able to speak in full voice.
-It means your body is relaxed.
-These are all necessary elements when you want to perform with confidence.
+• Share with students: If you have control of your breath it means you’re calm, you can speak with a full voice, and your body is relaxed.
+These are all the elements you need to perform with confidence.

-• Say your first line over and over in your head.
+• Share with students: Say your first line over and over in your head.
 The first line is always the hardest to get out and the easiest to forget.
 So repeat that first line like a mantra.
+Keep saying it until it’s your time to perform.

 Character

 The text of the monologue doesn’t tell you everything you need to know about the character.
-The more you know, the more the monologue will transcend beyond being just words on a page.
-As an adjudicator, I don’t want to see an actor performing a monologue.
-I want to see a character having an experience.
+Emphasize to students that the more they know about their monologue character, the more the text will transcend being just words on the page.
+Focus on showing a character having an experience, not just being an actor performing a monologue.

 • Who is this character?
-What details do you know about him/her?
+What details do you know about them?

-• What details do you need to create to fill in the blanks?
+• What details do you need to create to fill in any blanks?

 • Who are they talking to?
 What is their relationship with that character?